 → To bring LSE students’ ideas and initiatives to life, with the possibility to get a financial help up to £5000

 THE participation fund:

-→ To provide financial assistance to LSE students who can’t afford extra-curricular activities from the LSESU.
+→ To provide financial assistance, up to £500, to LSE students who can’t afford extra-curricular activities from the LSESU.